 Candidates and campaigners may not make reference to another candidate’s personal attributes.
 They may make reference to their political beliefs, manifesto commitments and record in office providing references are not slanderous.

-Campaigners may not campaign for multiple candidates at the same time.

-Candidates may not endorse each other or share resources.

-Campaigning on Social Media

-No pre-existing pages, groups or other social media accounts other than personal accounts may be used for campaigning.

-No candidates may use pre-existing mailing lists to campaign.

 All campaigning must abide by relevant proctoral notices and the rules of the University.